Information on the coronavirus (Covid-19)

 • Keep in touch with your study programme and check your mail and Zuydnet regularly for news about corona measures.
 Of course, the current guidelines of the Government of the Netherlands and the Dutch National Institute for Public Health and the Environment (RIVM) remain important.

 • Been on holiday in a high risk area?
 Then stay in self-quarantine at home for another ten days!
 If you have any doubts and want to know what this means for your studies, please contact your study programme.
 You can get tested for free by the GGD Zuid-Limburg if you come back from a red or orange area, even if you have no complaints.
-Read more about this in the announcement.
+Read more about this below.

 • Stay home and get yourself tested if you have symptoms that are related to the coronavirus, such as a cold, sore throat or fever.
 Read the announcement about what to do if you have symptoms.